NamrataBagerwal/Facts-DifferentlySizedListViewItems/README.md

 Images(Image Link) coming from the json feed link url(https://dl.dropboxusercontent.com/s/2iodh4vg0eortkl/facts) stated above has white extra background which gives extra-erraneous space in each row.

 Local Unit Tests written are failing and needs to be worked on.
+Additional libraries added in build.gradle for Local Unit Tests.

 ## Future Enhancements